mrojasb2000/go-standard-library/README.md

 the opening of the file.
 In this recipe, we will combine these two a little bit and how to read the file into a string.

 `go run readfile.go`

+### Reading/writing a different charset

+It is not an exception that the input from various sources could come in various charsets.
+Note that a lot of systems use the Windows operating system but there are others.
+Go, by default, expects that the string used in the program are UTF-8 based.
+If they are not, then decoding from the given charset must be deno to be able to work with the string.
+This recipe will show the reading and writing of the file in a charset other than UTF-8.

+`go run charset.go`